China's plastic recyclers go abroad as import ban bites

 Jinhui has laid off 250 workers from its workforce of around 400 people since the restrictions came into force, though it has hired another 600 in Malaysia.
 The Malaysia plant was set up almost entirely with Chinese equipment and technology.

-The company is one of more than 1,000 recycling enterprises - a third of China's total - to relocate its expertise, equipment and waste supply chains to Southeast Asia, according to the China Scrap Plastic Association (CSPA), with total investment so far estimated at around 10 billion yuan (1.2 billion pounds).
+The company is one of more than 1,000 recycling enterprises - a third of China's total - to relocate its expertise, equipment and waste supply chains to Southeast Asia, according to the China Scrap Plastic Association (CSPA), with total investment so far estimated at around 10 billion yuan (US$1.5 billion).
 The association did not provide a breakdown.

 China's decision last July to stop importing 24 kinds of foreign waste, including plastic, was part of an effort to upgrade its economy and tackle the growing volumes of domestic trash clogging its rivers or sitting untreated in sprawling landfills that encircle major cities.